Diane Retallack, Artistic Director

 In July 2007 she undertook her present position with the choir.
 Since 2004, she has also sung with the choir as a soprano I. Singing has always been an important component of her life’s activities, and since age 16, she has performed in many choirs, both in England (Portsmouth and London), and the U.S.A.
 (New York City, Boulder, Honolulu, Los Angeles; and now Eugene).
 She also remains an active member of the Women’s Business Network in Eugene.

 Mindy Linder, Marketing Director

 Mindy Linder is a native of Eugene and is thrilled to be part of the ECC team.
-She holds two degrees from the University of Oregon, including a Bachelor of Arts in Theatre with a minor in Business Administration, and a Master of Science in Arts and Administration.
-She has dedicated her personal, professional and academic pursuits to her growth and development as a leader in the arts, culture and small business.
+She holds two degrees from the University of Oregon, including a Bachelor of Arts in Theatre with a minor in Business Administration, and a Master of Science in Arts Management and Cultural Policy.
+She has dedicated her personal, professional and academic pursuits to her growth and development as a leader in arts and culture.

-Among her history of leadership and service, she is one of the proud co-founders and former steering committee members of the Arts and Business Alliance of Eugene (ABAE), Online Media Coordinator for the Cinema Pacific Film Festival during its inaugural year, and Events Director for the Oregon Bus Project during the historic 2008 primary election.
+When not at ECC, Mindy produces community events and programs for Cultural Services for the City of Eugene.
+Among her history of leadership and service, she is one of the proud co-founders and former steering committee members of the Arts and Business Alliance of Eugene (ABAE), the BRAVA Breakfast and BRAVA Awards, as well as the local chapter of the Emerging Leaders in the Arts Network (ELAN).

 Joel Bradford, Development Director

 Joel Bradford joins the Eugene Concert Choir administrative team after

 a twenty-five year career in education.
 Joel was a long-time teacher in

 local classrooms before entering school administration.
 He finished is